Lui Damiani – Executive Director

 Throughout his career, Lui has served his various roles with character, honesty and passion earning him a solid reputation of integrity among his peers.
 Today, as Executive Director of the Victim Service Center, Lui is honored to continue his service to the Central Florida community building collaborative relationships with business and governmental partners, and leading an extraordinary team of crisis intervention experts dedicated to helping those impacted by sexual assault, violent crime or traumatic circumstances.

 JoEllen joined the VSC team as the Program Director in October 2013.
 She is a Licensed Clinical Social Worker in Florida & New York.
-JoEllen earned her Master’s degree in Social Work from Fordham University and has over 15 years social work experience.
+JoEllen earned her Master’s degree in Social Work from Fordham University and has over 20 years social work experience.
 JoEllen is credentialed as a Qualified Supervisor and is a Certified Clinical Trauma Professional.
-JoEllen values the importance of community partnerships and currently serves as the co-chair of the Orange County Sexual Assault Response Team; the Secretary of the Osceola County Sexual Assault Response Team; and the Treasurer of the Victim Service Coalition of Central Florida.
+JoEllen values the importance of community partnerships and currently serves as the co-chair of the Orange County Sexual Assault Response Team; the Secretary of the Osceola County Sexual Assault Response Team; and the Treasurer of the Central Florida Victim Services Network.
 JoEllen strives to continuously enhance the quality and scope of services provided and in this effort uses her experience as a Peer Reviewer for both the Department of Justice and The Council on Accreditation.

 Robert comes to us from Maine and has almost 20 years’ experience as an accountant, business manager, and assistant controller.
 He has a Bachelor’s Degree from the University of Massachusetts-Lowelland and has extensive experience in the nonprofit sector.
 He is very enthusiastic about helping others and is a great asset to the VSC team.